 Learning objective development is one of the most critical steps in the training process.
 Well-constructed learning objectives enable trainers to know what they will teach and participants to know what they will learn.
-Learning objectives help all stakeholders involved to share an understanding of what the training programs will accomplish.
+Learning objectives help all stakeholders share an understanding of what the training programs will accomplish.

 Activities will determine how you will check whether you have accomplished the learning objectives.

 The trainer should consider the following for lesson planning.
 Know:

 - your students by using a needs analysis, personal interview, and a discussion with the individual’s supervisor.
 Know the student’s ability level, background, interest level, attention span, ability to work together in groups, prior knowledge, learning experiences, and learning preferences.